What's New On This Page?

 Click to run this one online

-A hand-made map of the Eggishorn area with the both marked routes.
+A hand-made map of the Eggishorn area with both marked routes1.
+The summit ascent from Kuehboden, 2212 m.

 The other option to reach Eggishorn is from the south-west, along the main ridge.
 Trails go from Bettmeralp, 1948m, which can also be reached by a cable-car.
 This area is broad enough (and beautiful enough) also for a two day hike (or more).